Congenital anomalies of the female genital tract

 - Vertical or complete vaginal septum — A vertical or complete vaginal septum is a condition where a wall of tissue runs vertically up and down the length of the vagina, dividing it into two cavities.
 While this condition may cause no symptoms, you could experience pain when removing or inserting a tampon, or pain during intercourse.

 - Vaginal agenesis — Vaginal agenesis is a condition that develops before birth where the vagina fails to fully develop.
-The most common form of this condition is Mayer-von Rokitansky–Küster-Hauser’s syndrome (MRKH), where the vagina did not develop in the embryo.
+The most common form of this condition is Mayer-von Rokitansky–Küster-Hauser’s syndrome (MRKH), in which the vagina does not develop in the embryo.
 Women with MRKH have functional ovaries.
 There are several variations of MRKH, such as the lack of a vagina and a uterus, or no vagina, a single midline uterus and no cervix.
 Symptoms include a small pouch where the vagina should be, absence of a menstrual cycle and lower abdominal pain.
 Vaginal agenesis requires surgical correction, or having intercourse and a baby may be impossible.
 Some women may have kidney abnormalities.

 Congenital anomalies of the cervix